 Now, businesses often find themselves at a crossroads when it comes to deciding between the two.
 In earlier years, specific industries would tend towards either Apple or Microsoft operating systems, but the two companies have since enjoyed a convergence, largely thanks to cloud technology.
 For example, by storing all of your business data in Microsoft’s Office 365 cloud software, you can freely choose between using Apple hardware, PC hardware or any combination of the two without the growth-limiting compatibility issues you would have faced in earlier years.

 The result of this is that business owners can get a clearer and more hardware-centric perspective when choosing between these two options.
 Each has its own benefits and drawbacks, for example:

 From this data, it seems evident that PCs are a better choice for large, extensively networked corporations that benefit less from a sleek image: industrial companies come to mind.
-Apple computers deliver benefits ideal for creative professionals and small businesses, but give less of an image boost when used in drier, more business-oriented contexts such as insurance, logistics or finances.
+Apple computers deliver benefits ideal for creative professionals and small & medium businesses, but give less of an image boost when used in drier, more business-oriented contexts such as insurance, logistics or finances.
 Regardless of the one you choose, rest assured each system is equally capable of providing for your business needs, albeit in slightly different ways.
 403Tech Inc is the trusted choice when it comes to staying ahead of the latest information technology tips, tricks, and news.
 Contact us at (403) 215-7506 or send us an email at [email protected] for more information.